act-rules/act-rules.github.io/_rules/heading-descriptive-b49b2e.md

 ## Expectation

-Each target element describes the topic or purpose of its [section of the content][].
+Each target element describes the topic or purpose of the [programmatic section of the content][] it is [associated][] with.

 **Note:** Headings do not need to be lengthy.
 A word, or even a single character, may suffice.

 ## Assumptions

-This rule assumes that the language of each test target can be correctly determined (either programmatically or by analyzing the content), and sufficiently understood.
+- This rule assumes that the language of each test target can be correctly determined (either programmatically or by analyzing the content), and sufficiently understood.
+- This rule assumes that the [semantic roles][semantic role] (including the level of headings) are used according to their semantics.
+- This rule assumes that the `hgroup` element is not used.

 ## Accessibility Support